What can I help you with?

 systemctl restart openibd

-2. Recreate SR-IOV interfaces if they are needed.
+2. Recreate SR-IOV interfaces, if required.

 3. Replay interface config.
 For example: